Intimacy Counselling Client Contract

 Aim of Counselling

 The aim of counselling is to provide you, the client, with a confidential opportunity to explore personal and relational issues in safety.
 During counselling, we set goals agreed between the client and the therapist.
 The client agrees to work towards the agreed goals.
-The role of Intimacy Counselling is to help you through this process without judgement or telling you what to do.
+The role of your counsellor is to help you through this process without judgement or telling you what to do.
 We may on occasions give information, homework, or offer suggestions.
 If at any time we feel we can no longer help you, we will offer to refer you to someone who can.

 A therapist cannot fix your problems for you, and with personal or relationship issues the work will ultimately have to be done by you.
 You are paying us for our expertise and we will be providing you with information and making suggestions.
-The more you can take what was discussed during your session with us and practice it, apply it, work at it or think about it in between sessions, the more you will get out of coming to see us.
+The more you can take what was discussed during your session with us practice it, apply it, work at it, or think about it in between sessions, the more you will get out of coming to see us.

 Frequency of Sessions & Length of Therapy